 “We go the extra mile for the people that don’t go the extra mile for their dog,” Misseri says.

 GOR also recently purchased a 26-foot mobile veterinary truck to go into low-income areas across Long Island providing veterinary care.
 Guardians of Rescue is a nonprofit organization funded by small donations.
 Every day of the year a GOR person is out doing something for a pet in need.

 #pawsforthiscause — What can you do to fight cruelty to animals?

 - If you see abuse or extreme neglect being done to an animal, say something!
-If you know it is happening, alert the police, animal shelter, local SPCA and even your local veterinarian office.
+If you know it is happening, alert the police, animal shelter, local SPCA, and even your local veterinarian office.
 Sometimes you may have to contact the authorities multiple times.
 Or contact a local animal organization that can work with the owner, like one with a Training Wheels program.

 - How can you help beyond reporting someone?
-If you are an animal rescue expert, offer free classes on dog training, nutrition, health and pet laws in your area.
+If you are an animal rescue expert, offer free classes on dog training, nutrition, health, and pet laws in your area.
 Get volunteer dog trainers and veterinarians to help you.
 Many times people just need to be educated on the topic to do better for their animals.

 - If you can’t volunteer, donating to local animal rescues and welfare organizations is a way to help them continue what they do.
-Sharing information and learning about what happens in your own community when it comes to animal cruelty may just help make the difference in one dog’s life today.
+Sharing information and learning about what happens in your own community when it comes to animal cruelty may just help make a difference in one dog’s life today.